Difference between Accrual Accounting vs Cash Accounting

 Conclusion

 For its simplicity, easy implementation, less time-consuming, and easier interpretation, Cash accounting is acceptable for small enterprises (having less than $ 5 million in sales).
-The payments can be easily accounted for, and complex accounting mechanisms like deferrals and accruals can be avoided.
+This method allows one to easily account for the payments and avoid complex accounting mechanisms like deferrals and accruals.
 However, since there is too much dependence on the transactions, a single payment from the client can result in unusually high or low profits in a particular quarter because of its sheer size or random timing.
 This very nature makes cash accounting difficult for publicly traded companies.
-However, as the size of the firm becomes large and transactions based on credit increase, accrual accounting is no longer an option but a necessity.
-Hence it would be in the interest of SMEs and managers anticipating future growth to understand it so that the transition is smooth.
+However, as the firm’s size becomes large and transactions based on credit increase, accrual accounting is no longer an option but a necessity.
+Hence, it would be in the interest of SMEs and managers anticipating future growth to understand it to smooth the transition.

-This has been a guide to the top differences between Accrual Accounting vs Cash Accounting.
-Here we also discuss the Accrual Accounting vs Cash Accounting key differences with infographics and comparison table.
+This has guided the top differences between Accrual Accounting and Cash Accounting.
+Here, we discuss the key differences between Accrual Accounting vs Cash Accounting with infographics and a comparison table.
 You may also have a look at the following articles –